 4. Diane Arbus – 1923 – 1971

 Diane Arbus often depicted ‘marginal’ people, the outsiders of society, sometimes leaving you disturbed as a viewer.
-She has been called “the photographer of freaks” and looking at the people she portrayed in a way that can be uncomfortable for the viewer, from circus performers to dwarfs, twins, triplets and transsexuals, you can perhaps understand why.
+She has been called “the photographer of freaks” (not my words) and looking at the people she portrayed in a way that can be uncomfortable for the viewer, from circus performers to dwarfs, twins, triplets, and transsexuals, you can perhaps understand why.
 It is said that Diane Arbus’ photo of the Identical Twins inspired film director Stanley Kubrick for the famous ‘twins scene’ in the film the Shining.
-Have a look yourself below.
+Have a look at it yourself below.
 What is sure is that Kubrick was a professional photographer himself before venturing into cinematography and it shows in all of his beautiful scenes.
-Talking about film: there’s a movie on the life of Diane Arbus played by Nicole Kidman called Fur.
+Talking about cinematography: there’s a movie on the life of Diane Arbus played by Nicole Kidman called Fur.
 But I would recommend browsing her beautiful work.

 5. Robert Mapplethorpe – 1946 – 1989

 A ‘bad boy’ among photographers.
-Known for his portraits of famous people, with a preoccupation for nude muscular bodies or body parts, self portraits, and still life work.
-He photographed Arnold Schwarzenegger in a time that Schwarzenegger was mostly known as the world’s best bodybuilder ever and not yet involved in Hollywood movies or American politics.
+Known for his portraits of famous people, with a preoccupation for nude muscular bodies or body parts, self-portraits, and still life work.
+He photographed Arnold Schwarzenegger at a time when Schwarzenegger was mostly known as the world’s best bodybuilder ever and not yet involved in Hollywood movies or American politics.
 He also photographed female bodybuilders like Lisa Lyons.
-His self portraits are numerous and famous.
+His self-portraits are numerous and famous.
 His still life work has been very influential and he left the world with some of the most beautiful photographs of Calla lilies and other flowers.
-Funny fact: if you do a Google search on Mapplethorpe and still life or flowers you will see a lot of my humble still life photos between Mapplethorpe’s on the first three rows of the first page with images.
+Funny fact: if you do a Google search on Mapplethorpe and still life or flowers you will see a lot of my humble still-life photos between Mapplethorpe’s on the first three rows of the first page with images.
 Proof that Mapplethorpe had a big influence on me.

 6. Vivian Maier – 1926 – 2009